 lowa City's historic roots may be traced to areas along the river, south of Highway 6.
+When Europe-ans arrived in America, they traded goods with native peoples, but also caused widespread upheaval through settlement, conflict, and disease.
+By the 1800's, numerous groups occupied Iowa, including the Baxoje (Ioway) and the Sauk and Meskwaki (Fox) who had been displaced from the east.
 John Gilbert (the historic figure for whom Gilbert Street is named) was likely the first white man to make a home in this part of the state.
 In 1826 he set up a trading post near the mouth of Snyder Creek, just south of the planning district boundaries, and began exchange with a Meskwaki Indian Village in the area, thought to have had a population of around 1,000 people.